StreamX Command Line Interface (CLI)

 Observability

-By default, the StreamX CLI provides additional services that make it easier to monitor the operation of the mesh.
+StreamX CLI can provide additional services that make it easier to monitor the operation of the mesh once enabled.
 The main services that facilitate development are:

 • Grafana - enables data querying, visualising and alerting on

-• Jaeger - provides workflows monitoring and troubleshooting
+• Tempo - tracing backend enabling workflows monitoring and troubleshooting

 • Prometheus - collects and stores its metrics in the form of time series data